Heartlands Academy is committed to safeguarding and promoting the welfare of all of its students.

-Think U Know is a set of resources developed by the Child Exploitation and Online Protection (CEOP) Centre at website:
+Think U Know is a set of resources developed by the Child Exploitation and Online Protection (CEOP) Centre at the website:

 The NSPCC Share Aware campaign has useful facts and advice for Parents/carers:

 The NSPCC provide excellent parent and student support about protecting yourselves online.
 Especially during lockdown periods, or school holidays, it is really important to ensure you KNOW the signs of e-safety risks, like grooming, exploitation or cyberbullying, you actively LOOK for things like changes in behaviour, or secretive screen time, and then ACT to ensure you protect and potentially save your child or yourself from online harm.
-For more information about to protect individual devices, from parent locks and controls, to understanding the risks and dangers around online devices and the internet, please see internetmatters.org where you can pick your child’s device and it will give you a step by step guide to support.
+For more information about protecting individual devices, from parent locks and controls to understanding the risks and dangers around online devices and the internet, please see internetmatters.org where you can pick your child’s device and it will give you a step by step guide to support.